 - Model Text 2 - Cinderella: a retelling of the famous fairy tale

-- Fairy tale writing sheet: a PDF containing success criteria that pupils can use to support their writing, including examples of adjectives and information on question marks
+- Fairy tale writing sheet: a PDF containing success criteria that pupils can use to support their writing, including examples of adjectives to form expanded noun phrases (Year 2) and information on question marks

 - Fairy tale image cards - a set of cards for each fairy tale that can be used to help orally retell the story and plan their own retelling